 Want to see chained dogs get some relief?

 Is it legal in your community to abandon dogs to the backyard in both plummeting, winter temperatures and sweltering, summer heat?

-Why not take initiative where you live to see a tethering ordinance passed?
+Why not step up to see a tethering ordinance passed in your city?

 Two, huge paws up!

 Two, huge paws up to the many, proactive, Ohio communities that have already passed common sense legislation!
 Tethering ordinances exist in more than thirty-six, Ohio jurisdictions and more than twenty states.